paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-101-justice-system-improvement.md

 (2) **Non-Federal share** — The non-Federal share of payments made under this section may be made in cash or in-kind fairly evaluated, including planned equipment or services.

-**(e) Federal use of funds** The Attorney General, in consultation with the Secretary, in administering grants under this section, may use up to 3 percent of funds appropriated to—
+**(e) Federal use of funds** The Attorney General, in consultation with the Secretary, in administering grants under this section, shall use not less than 6 percent of funds appropriated to—

 (1) research the use of alternatives to prosecution through pretrial diversion in appropriate cases involving individuals with mental illness;